suwen-susan/BeatClick/README.md

 BeatClick allows players to easily add their own songs and note patterns:
    Click the "+" button and import the .wav file.
 The system will generate notes for you.
 The system is fully dynamic —— no need to recompile or edit Java files to add songs.

+### Mode and difficulty level choice
+You can choose normal mode with easy, medium and hard levels.
+For practice mode, the score won't be saved.

 ## Controls

 - **D, F, J, K**: Hit notes in lanes 1, 2, 3, and 4 respectively